-Steinway Young Scholar | Recipient of the 2024 Steinway Standards of Excellence Award | CCIR Future Scholar (STEM Scholarship)
+Steinway Young Scholar | Recipient of the 2024 Steinway Standards of Excellence Award | Cambridge Centre for International Research Future Scholar (STEM Scholarship)

 About

 Born in Canada in 2009, Chase Chong is a warm-hearted and quietly determined student who finds purpose in helping others through learning and kindness.
-Now in Grade 11, Year One of the International Baccalaureate Diploma Programme at Sir Winston Churchill Secondary School, Chase hopes to pursue a future in medical science, a field where his curiosity for biology and his desire to make a difference come together.Since childhood, Chase has been active in music, sports, and community service.
-When a serious leg injury in Grade 7 forced him to pause his athletic pursuits and ended his competitive path, he chose resilience over retreat, earning certifications in Standard First Aid, National Lifeguard, Swimming Instructor, and Lifesaving Instructor.
-Now a Junior Leader at the Percy Norman Swim Club, he teaches younger swimmers and promotes water safety, while continuing to perform piano in charity concerts for local hospitals.
-Through music, Chase has learned that healing is not only physical but also emotional.
-His years as a pianist have shown him how music connects people from different backgrounds, brings calm, and strengthens well-being, values he hopes to carry into medicine.Over the years, Chase has also taken the initiative to have in-depth conversations with medical professionals, including his family doctor, pediatrician, dentist, optometrist, and pharmacist, to better understand the realities of healthcare.
-These experiences have shown him that medicine isn’t glamorous, but deeply human: it is about service, knowledge, and trust.
-Inspired by their honesty and compassion, Chase hopes to one day contribute to this profession with the same integrity and empathy.Chase believes that a good life isn’t measured by awards or prestige, but by the quiet ways one uplifts others, whether through music, in service, or one day, in medicine.
+Now in Grade 11, Year One of the International Baccalaureate Diploma Programme at Sir Winston Churchill Secondary School, Chase hopes to pursue a future in medical science, a field where his curiosity for biology and his desire to make a meaningful difference come together.Since childhood, Chase has been deeply involved in music, sport, and community service.
+When a serious leg injury in Grade 7 forced him to pause his athletic pursuits and brought his competitive path to an end, he chose resilience over retreat.
+He redirected his energy towards service and learning, earning certifications in Standard First Aid, National Lifeguard, Swimming Instructor, and Lifesaving Instructor.
+Now a Junior Leader at the Percy Norman Swim Club, he assists to teach younger swimmers and promotes water safety, while continuing to perform piano in charity concerts for local hospitals.
+Through these experiences, Chase has come to understand that healing is not only physical, but also emotional.
+His years as a pianist have shown him how music connects people across backgrounds, brings calm in difficult moments, and supports overall well-being, values he hopes to carry into medicine.Alongside these commitments, Chase has taken the initiative to engage in in-depth conversations and job-shadowing experiences with medical professionals, including his family physician, paediatrician, physiotherapist, dentist, optometrist, pharmacist, and a speech-language pathologist, in order to better understand the realities of healthcare.
+These experiences have shown him that medicine is not glamorous, but deeply human: it is built on service, knowledge, responsibility, and trust.
+Inspired by their honesty and shaped by their compassion, Chase hopes one day to contribute to this profession with the same integrity and empathy.Chase believes that a meaningful life is not measured by awards or prestige, but by the quiet ways one uplifts others, whether through music, through service, or, one day, through medicine.

 Music

-Music as Discipline, Expression, and ConnectionChase first discovered his interest in piano while living in Hong Kong, where he was captivated by the instrument’s ability to create beautiful, expressive sound.
-Upon returning to Canada at the age of eight, he received his first piano and began formal piano studies with Ms. Mia Bie; later advanced under Dr. Jocelyn Lai, earning a Diploma in Piano Performance from the London College of Music, University of West London.Music has taught Chase focus, patience, and persistence.
-Since his first public recital at the University of British Columbia’s Roy Barnett Recital Hall at age nine, he has performed regularly in charity concerts supporting Lions Gate Hospital, Vancouver General Hospital & University of British Columbia Hospital Foundation, raising over $10,000 to date.
-He believes music can comfort and bring people together, a belief that continues to shape his character and sense of purpose.Chase received the Gold Award (Division IV, ages 14–18) at the 2025 Steinway Piano Competition Canada and got invited to perform at the world-renowned Carnegie Hall in New York .
-Also a recipient of the 2024 Steinway Standards of Excellence Award and recognized as a Steinway Young Scholar https://steinwaysociety.org/young_scholars, one of the highest honors recognizing young musicians who excel artistically, academically, and through community leadership.To Chase, music is more than sound, it is connection.
-It reminds him that healing comes not only from science, but also from the heart.
+Chase first discovered his interest in the piano while living in Hong Kong, where he was captivated by the instrument’s ability to create expressive and emotive sound.
+Upon returning to Canada at the age of eight, he received his first piano and began formal studies with Ms Mia Bie.
+He later advanced under the guidance of Dr Jocelyn Lai, earning a Diploma in Piano Performance from the London College of Music, University of West London.
+In addition to the piano, Chase has also played the clarinet since elementary school and is currently a member of his high school’s senior concert band.Music has taught Chase focus, patience, and persistence.
+Since his first public recital at the University of British Columbia’s Roy Barnett Recital Hall at the age of nine, he has performed regularly in charity concerts supporting Lions Gate Hospital, Vancouver General Hospital, and the UBC Hospital Foundation, raising over CAD$10,000 to date.
+Through these performances, he has come to appreciate how music can offer comfort, build connection, and create shared moments of calm.Since the COVID-19 pandemic, these charity concerts have become more inclusive through livestreamed performances and the use of QR codes for online donations, allowing elderly and immunocompromised community members to continue enjoying concerts safely from home.
+For Chase, this experience deepened his understanding of music not merely as performance, but as an act of care, accessibility, and social responsibility.Chase received the Gold Award (Division IV, ages 14–18) at the 2025 Steinway Piano Competition Canada and was invited to perform at the world-renowned Carnegie Hall in New York.
+He is also a recipient of the 2024 Steinway Standards of Excellence Award and is recognised as a Steinway Young Scholar, one of the highest honours for young musicians who demonstrate excellence in artistry, academics, and community leadership.To Chase, music represents connection and care.
+Over the years, he has learned that healing comes from both science and the heart; from scientific knowledge that saves lives, and from music that brings calm, meaning, and hope.
+This balance continues to shape the person he strives to be, both in his community and, one day, in healthcare.

 Diploma in Piano Performance from the University of West London (UK)